What kinds of incentive plan are most commonly offered and to whom?

 Are there any exchange control restrictions that affect the operation of incentive plans?

-There are no exchange control issues in the US.
+There are no exchange control issues for operating an incentive plan in the US.
 That said, the maintenance of financial interests and/or financial accounts outside of the US to hold securities such as bank or brokerage accounts or (potentially) the use of offshore employee benefits trusts (“EBTs”) can give rise to annual reporting by individual plan participants.
 For example, depending upon specific facts and circumstances, a US employee may need to file a Report of Foreign Banks and Financial Accounts (FBAR), FinCEN Form 114, if the employee holds more than USD10,000 of a non-US company’s shares in an account, and/or a Statement of Specified Foreign Financial Assets, Form 8938 pursuant to the Foreign Account Tax Compliance Act, if the employee has interests in foreign assets exceeding USD50,000 on the last day of the tax year or USD75,000 at any time during the calendar year (thresholds amount are doubled for married individuals filing jointly).
 Under some circumstances filings may need to be made for an interest in an EBT on Form 3520, Annual Return to Report Transactions with Foreign Trusts and/or Form 3520-A, Annual Information Return of a Foreign Trust with a U.S. Owner.
-A full analysis of this topic is beyond the scope of this Guide.
+A full analysis of this topic is beyond the scope of this chapter.

 What is the formal process for granting awards under an incentive plan?